vellfr00/spring-uncaught-guard/README.md

 - 📦 `spring-uncaught-guard-core`: Contains the core library code, alongside with implementations of the `System.err` logging strategy and the `Java Logger` logging strategy, which are basic implementations and do not require any other dependencies.
+- 📦 `spring-uncaught-guard-file-system-strategy`: Contains the File System logging strategy implementation, which requires the `java.nio.file` as a dependency.
 - 📦 `spring-uncaught-guard-slf4j-strategy`: Contains the SLF4J logging strategy implementation, which requires SLF4J as
   a dependency.
 - 📦 `spring-uncaught-guard-rest-strategy`: Contains the REST logging strategy implementation, which requires the